lam1607/FlowarePopover/README.md

 - **type (readonly)** : Type of popover.
 - **frame (readonly)** : Frame of popover.
 - **shown (getter = isShown) (readonly)** : Check whether the popover is shown or not.
-- **alwaysOnTop** : Make the popover always on top.
-If there is more than one popover is set as top, only the last one is top most
 - **shouldShowArrow** : Show arrow at popover (**only available when displaying popover at sender view**)
 - **animated** : Show popover with animation
 - **animatedForwarding** : Animation with forwarding direction